John T. Frey,

-The Judges rotate the position on a bi-weekly basis.
+The Judges rotate the position on a weekly basis.
 On most days, two judges will be presiding over Calendar Control matters.

-The Calendar Control Judges are available between 8:30 a.m. and 9:30 a.m. each day to hear continuance requests and emergency matters.
-Anybody wishing to appear before the Calendar Control Judge must check-in with the receptionist in Judges' Chambers by 9:00 a.m.
-If you have any questions relating to Calendar Control, contact Judges Chambers at 703-246-2221.
+The Calendar Control Judges are available beginning at 8:30 a.m. each morning (Monday through Friday except for holidays) to hear continuance requests and emergency matters.
+Anybody wishing to appear (telephonically) before the Calendar Control Judge must call Judges' Chambers by 9:00 a.m.

 All requests for continuance of a trial or for the setting of a date certain for a motion or other hearing must be directed to the Calendar Control Judge.

-If the opposing side agrees with the continuance request, they may endorse the Request for Continuance form and the moving party would be able to appear before the Calendar Control Judge without the opposing side appearing.
-The fact that all counsel of record or pro se parties have endorsed the form and that only one attorney is appearing does not in any way improve the chance that the continuance will be granted.
+If the opposing side agrees with the continuance request, they may endorse the Calendar Control Order Form and the moving party would be able to submit the endorsed Calendar Control Order Form to Judges’ Chambers prior to the telephone call and the moving party would be able to speak with the Calendar Control Judge without the opposing side.
+The fact that all counsel of record and/or pro se parties have endorsed the form and that only one attorney is calling in does not in any way improve the chance that the continuance will be granted.
 The continuance will only be granted for good cause shown.

 In order to view PDF files, you must have Adobe Acrobat Reader installed on your computer.